 Even if your contributions are not tax-deductible, the investment income earned will still be tax-deferred.
 This is the kind of advantage that can result in a 10% return on investment in an IRA account, compared to say, 7.5% in a taxable account (assuming a 25% tax rate).

-But technically speaking, Roth IRA investment earnings are also only tax-deferred.
-You must be at least 59 ½ years old, and have been in the plan for at least five years to be able to withdraw investment earnings tax-free.
+You must be at least 59 ½ years old and have been in the plan for at least five years to be able to withdraw investment earnings tax-free.

 If you withdraw money sooner, investment income will be fully taxable.
 So yeah, Roth IRA investment income is also tax-deferred, at least during the accumulation phase.